Harris (train): Locomotive-hauled services

-55 carriages, including the 75 ft carriages, were converted to H type carriages for interurban service and are still in operation with V/Line as of May 2020.
-These trains will continue in service until at least 2022.
+55 carriages, including the 75 ft carriages, were converted to H type carriages for interurban service and were in operation with V/Line until February 2024.

 Similarly, four carriages were converted to MTH carriages, which were used as trailer cars behind DERM and DRC railmotors for many years.
 In later years, they were used on the Stony Point line, behind A class diesel locomotives until 26 April 2008, when Sprinter trains were introduced on the route.
 MTH102 was converted to a special overhead inspection car for Metro Trains Melbourne, and is now numbered IEV102.

 Preservation

 With most of the fleet being buried due to asbestos, or converted to H-type carriages, only four have survived.

 Motor cars 795M and refurbished 903M (both pictured below) are preserved at the Newport Railway Museum.

 Greaser cars 794M and 797M are owned by VicTrack, and are stored at Newport Workshops.

 A note in Newsrail, May 1989, indicated that seven cars, with asbestos components removed, were to be preserved as an operational set, using cars 1522M, 798M, 799M, 2515T, 2606T, 2850T and 883T, in conjunction with The Met's celebrations of the 70th anniversary of the Melbourne railway electrification project.
 However, all those cars were placed off-register in 1990.
 It is worth noting that 798M and 799M were built without either blue or white asbestos insulation.